Eigenvalue falls in thin broken quantum strips: Model problems around the critical angles

 We arrive at the main novelty of this article.
-For the eigenpairs of $A^\eps$ corresponding to eigenvalues above the normalized threshold $\pi^2/\eps^2$, we obtained 1D models with at the origin either Dirichlet BC for generic $\alpha$ or Neumann BC for threshold angles.
-The goal of this section is to describe the transition between these two models for $\alpha$ varying around threshold angles.
+For the eigenpairs of $A^\eps$ corresponding to eigenvalues above the normalized threshold $\pi^2/\eps^2$, we obtained 1D models with at the origin either Dirichlet BC for generic $\alpha$ or Neumann BC for critical angles.
+The goal of this section is to describe the transition between these two models for $\alpha$ varying around critical angles.
 Not surprisingly, our new 1D problem will involve a Robin BC at the origin.
-But more interestingly, it will allow us to explain how the first eigenvalue above the normalized threshold dives below $\pi^2/\eps^2$ when $\alpha$ increases around a threshold angle.
-Additionally, we will prove that the speed of the eigenvalue fall depends on the threshold angle: it is faster around $\alpha_k^\star$, $k\ge1$, than around $\alpha_0^\star=0$. \\
+But more interestingly, it will allow us to explain how the first eigenvalue above the normalized threshold dives below $\pi^2/\eps^2$ when $\alpha$ increases around a critical angle.
+Additionally, we will prove that the speed of the eigenvalue fall depends on the critical angle: it is faster around $\alpha_k^\star$, $k\ge1$, than around $\alpha_0^\star=0$. \\

 To take into account the variation of the angle of the tip, we introduce a parameter $\tau\in\R$ and for $k\in\N$, we define the trapezoid

 (the geometry defined in (\ref{DefTrapezoid}) with $\alpha=\alpha^\star_k+\tau\eps$).
 We emphasize that in $\mathrm{T}^\eps_\tau$ both the small side and the angle of the tip depend on $\eps$.
 We denote with a subscript $\tau$ all the quantities introduced above.
 We wish to obtain an asymptotic expansion of the eigenpairs of $A^\eps_\tau$ as $\eps$ tends to zero with terms having a rather explicit dependence with respect to $\tau$.